-Our project budget is currently estimated at approximately \$2.1 billion, consisting of approximately \$2.0 billion for Encore and approximately \$100 million for an employee parking garage on our Koval property, an associated pedestrian bridge and costs incurred in connection with the theatre remodeling and production of "Monty Python's Spamalot" at Wynn Las Vegas.
-The budget has increased from the previously announced \$1.74 billion due to refinements in scope and market conditions for construction materials.
-The project budget will be funded from our existing credit facilities, remaining proceeds from the first mortgage notes and operating cash flow from Wynn Las Vegas.
-To the extent additional funds are required, we will provide these amounts with additional debt and equity contributions by Wynn Resorts.
-On March 31, 2006, Wynn Resorts delivered an equity commitment to its bank lenders under which Wynn Resorts is obligated to pay project costs if Wynn Las Vegas is unable to.
-As of August 2006, Wynn Resorts' obligation under the equity commitment was \$70 million.
+Our project budget is approximately \$2.2 billion, consisting of approximately \$2.1 billion for Encore and approximately \$100 million for an employee parking garage on our Koval property, an associated pedestrian bridge and costs incurred in connection with the remodeling of the Broadway Theater and production of "Monty Python's Spamalot" at Wynn Las Vegas.
+The project is being funded from our Wynn Las Vegas Credit Facilities, operating cash flow from Wynn Las Vegas and proceeds from the \$400 million addition to the Wynn Las Vegas First Mortgage Notes completed in November 2007.
+To the extent additional funds are required, we will provide these amounts with additional debt and equity contributions by Wynn Resorts or additional indebtedness to be incurred by Wynn Las Vegas.

 On February 27, 2007, we entered into a Design Build Architectural, Engineering and Construction Services Agreement (the "Contract") with Tutor-Saliba Corporation ("Tutor") for the design and construction of Encore.
 The Contract sets forth all of the terms and conditions pursuant to which Tutor will design and construct Encore.

-In addition to the terms and conditions governing the design and construction of Encore, the Contract provides that the parties will negotiate a guaranteed maximum price (the Encore "GMP") for the construction and design of Encore within 90 days of execution of the Contract.
-If the parties cannot mutually agree upon a GMP during the 90 day period, the Company can, at its option, (a) continue to employ Tutor for construction and design services on a costplus basis, (b) agree to alternative arrangements with Tutor or (c) terminate the Contract.
+In June 2007, we executed the first amendment to the Contract which set the guaranteed maximum price for work under the Contract at \$1.3 billion.
 In connection with the execution and delivery of the Contract, Tutor and the Ronald N. Tutor Separate Trust (the "Trust") have entered into and consented to a Net Worth Agreement pursuant to which (x) the Trust agreed that it will retain its current majority holdings of Tutor and (y) the Trust and Tutor agreed that during the term of the Contract, Tutor will maintain (i) net worth of at least \$100 million, and (ii) liquid assets of at least \$50 million.
+As of December 31, 2007, we incurred approximately \$998.7 million of project costs related to the development and construction of Encore and related capital improvements.